vasantvohra/Image-Processing/README.md

 then, step 2.

 After library installation:
-Extract this zip to python installation //python.exe and files in Src folder are in same directory.
+Extract this zip to python installation //python.exe and py files are in same directory.

 4.RUN ARGUMENTS: